-The surgery is done in two or three stages.
-If doing a two-stage procedure, stage 1 and 2 are combined with a temporary diverting loop ileostomy.
+The surgery is done in 2 or 3 stages.
+If doing a 2-stage procedure, stages 1 and 2 are combined with a temporary diverting loop ileostomy.

 - Stage 1: Robotic total abdominal colectomy with end ileostomy – This removes the entire colon.
 The rectum remains in place and the ileum of the small intestine is brought out as a temporary ileostomy.
 The minimal amount of time between procedures is 3 months.

 - Stage 2: Robotic proctocolectomy with creation of the J-pouch – The rectum is removed, and the J- pouch is created from the ileum of the small intestine and attached to the anus.
 A temporary loop ileostomy will be created to allow the J-pouch time to heal.

 - Stage 3: Ileostomy reversal – The ileostomy is reversed so that waste can eliminate through the normal anus.
 At Colorectal Surgical Associates, we use the da Vinci® minimally invasive robotic surgical system to substantially reduce the size of the incision, risk of infection, length of hospital stay, and recovery time.
 The da Vinci method also offers improved healing and reduced scarring.
 Dexterity and control are maximized using robotics for a minimally invasive approach to the surgical procedure.